Bioinformatics core facility

 - DNA- RNA- and Tn-seq, including genome assembly, variant calling, RNA-Seq alignment and quantification.

 - Metabolomics data from mass spectrometry instruments

 - Sourcing of genomic and transcriptomic data from online repositories

 - Exploratory data analysis (incl.
 PCA, descriptive statistics, histograms, boxplots)

 - General Data mining (incl.
 Clustering, multidimensional scaling, artificial neural networks, fuzzy logic)

 - Data visualization (incl. custom made and standard visualisation plots)

-- Statistical analyses (incl. mixture models, ANOVA, Kaplan-meier estimate, power calculations)
+- Statistical analyses (incl. mixture models, ANOVA, Kaplan-Meier estimator, power calculations, multivariate regression)

 - General sequence analysis and manipulation (alignment, motif search)

 - Machine learning and classification (incl. short time-series, linear models)